 - 1.1 When a request for investigation is received the intake caseworker, or member of shared services, should check on Dynamics 365 to see if the complainant has contacted us before, and if so, complained about the same organisation.
 (Policy requirement) - 1.2If the intake caseworker, or member of shared services, considers the request is new then they should create a record on Dynamics 365 and assign the case to themselves. - 1.3 If it is unclear whether a complainant is asking for us to investigate a complaint, then this should be recorded on Dynamics 365 as an 'enquiry'.
 If the complaint relates to an organisation we can look at, then this should be recorded on Dynamics 365 as a 'complaint'.
 (Policy requirements) - 1.4If we are copied into correspondence alongside other organisations or individuals, and there is no indication the complainant is asking us to take action or respond, then we will usually record the case as an enquiry. - 1.5The intake caseworker should consider the correspondence though, on a case by case basis and record the case as a 'complaint' instead if appropriate.
-For example, if the correspondence indicates the complainant is in dispute with the organisation as to whether local resolution is complete. - 1.6If an intake caseworker plans to decline a case for investigation they must first attempt to contact the complainant on the telephone, if a number is available.
-(Policy requirement) - 1.7If during telephone contact a complainant expresses a preferred method of communication, then contact should be made that way from then on.
+For example, if the correspondence indicates the complainant is in dispute with the organisation as to whether local resolution is complete. - 1.6If an intake caseworker plans to decline a case for investigation they must first attempt to contact the complainant.
+(Policy requirement) - 1.7If the complainant has expressed a preferred method of communication, then contact should be made that way.
+If no preferred method is provided, then the intake caseworker should contact the complainant on the telephone.
 (Policy requirements) - 1.8Any requested contact preference should be recorded using the preferred method of contact tab on the complainant's Dynamics 365 record.
 (Policy requirement) - 1.9If the intake caseworker proposes to pass a case for further consideration within two weeks of the case arriving with us, they do not need to contact the complainant to discuss the case further but should still send the relevant acknowledgement letter.
 If the case will not be progressed within two weeks, the intake caseworker must make contact with the complainant regardless of what action we later decide to take.
 (Policy requirements) - 1.10 If the intake caseworker contacts the complainant (or representative if appropriate) then they should find out: (Policy requirements) - What is being complained about?